Boy’s life-support case raises ‘significant question about meaning of death’

 Lawyers representing the Royal London Hospital’s governing trust, Barts Health NHS Trust, have asked Mrs Justice Arbuthnot to decide what moves are in Archie’s best interests.

-She finished overseeing a hearing in the Family Division of the High Court in London last week.
+She recently finished overseeing a hearing in the Family Division of the High Court in London.

 “This case raises the significant moral, legal and medical question as to when a person is dead,” said Andrea Williams, chief executive of the Christian Legal Centre, which is supporting Archie’s family.